ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

             pexp_attributes = []
           }

-For this to compile you need the AST types to be in the scope so you should always use metaquot where ``Ppxlib`` is opened.
+For this to compile you need the AST types to be in the scope so you should always use ``metaquot`` where ``Ppxlib`` is opened.
 You'll also note that the generated node expects a ``loc : Location.t`` value to be available.
 The produced AST node value and every other nodes within it will be located to ``loc``.
-You should make sure ``loc`` is the location you want for your generated code when using metaquot.
+You should make sure ``loc`` is the location you want for your generated code when using ``metaquot``.

-When using the metaquot pattern extension, it will produce a pattern that matches no matter what the location and attributes are.
+When using the pattern extension, it will produce a pattern that matches no matter what the location and attributes are.
 For the previous example for instance, it will produce the following
 pattern: